MicrosoftDocs/azure-docs/articles/machine-learning/how-to-manage-resources-vscode.md

 1. Expand the **Compute** node.
 1. Right-click the **Compute instances** node in your workspace and select **Create Compute**.
 1. A specification file appears.
 Configure the specification file.
-1. Right-click the specification file and select **Azure ML: Execute YAML**.
+1. Right-click the specification file and select **AzureML: Execute YAML**.

-Alternatively, use the `> Azure ML: Create Compute` command in the command palette.
+Alternatively, use the `> AzureML: Create Compute` command in the command palette.

 ### Connect to compute instance